-Accommodation in Portugal is pretty good value, certainly compared with many other European countries.
-In almost any town you can find a basic pension or small hotel offering a simple double or twin room for as little as €30, though you’ll pay more than this in Algarve resorts in summer, in the mountains in the winter, or year-round in Lisbon.
+Accommodation in Portugal is pretty good value compared with other western European countries.
+In almost any town you can find a basic guesthouse or small hotel offering a simple double or twin room for as little as €40, though you’ll pay more in Algarve resorts in summer, or year-round in Lisbon or Porto.
 Moving upmarket, you’re often spoilt for choice by some wonderful manor houses and a network of comfortable hotels known as pousadas, many in historic buildings or sited in places of natural beauty.
-Even in high season you shouldn’t have much of a problem finding a bed in most regions, though the best places in Lisbon and the Algarve are often booked up days ahead, so advance reservations here are advised.
+Even in high season you shouldn’t have much problem finding a bed in most regions, though the best places in Lisbon, Porto and the Algarve are often booked up days ahead, so advance reservations here are advised.

-Regular budget accommodation is in a pensão (plural pensões) or residencial (residenciais), officially graded in three categories and charging from €30–50 double, depending on season, location and facilities.
-They often occupy old buildings with plenty of character, sometimes with owners to match – at the cheapest end of the scale rooms rarely come with bathrooms or indeed much else other than the bed, a heavy and almost never used wardrobe, and perhaps a chair or table.
-More upmarket places will have modern en-suite rooms, plus TVs, heaters and air conditioning; the fanciest tend to style themselves an albergaria (inn).
-Breakfast is usually included, but don’t expect much more than coffee, bread and preserves, and possibly some sliced ham and cheese.
+Hotels are all classified with one to five stars, and can vary from old buildings with plenty of character, sometimes with owners to match, to top-notch, stylish, luxury resorts.
+A one-star hotel (which may still be known by its former name as a pensão or resedencial) – usually costs €40–60 and may not have en-suite bathrooms or indeed much else other than the bed, a heavy (and almost never used) wardrobe, and perhaps a chair or table.
+More upmarket places will have modern en-suite rooms, plus TVs, heaters and air conditioning.
+Breakfast is usually included: expect coffee, bread and preserves, and possibly some sliced ham and cheese.

-At two- and three-star hotels, en-suite doubles cost up to €80; many three-star places these days have air-conditioned rooms with cable/satellite TV, and even swimming pools, so they can be pretty good value.
-For rooms with all mod cons in four- and five-star hotels, you’ll pay anything from €100 to €200, while the very fanciest places can pretty much charge what they like – boutique hotels in the Algarve such as Estalagem Vila Joya or luxury hotels in Lisbon such as the Lapa Palace attract an international clientele paying top rates.
-An estalagem – an inn – is a cosier place of four- or five-star quality, often in a converted historic building or manor house.
-All hotels and inns serve breakfast, usually (though not always) included in the price.
+At two- and three-star hotels, en-suite doubles cost around €80; many three-star places have air-conditioned rooms with cable/satellite TV, and even swimming pools, so they can be pretty good value.
+For rooms with all mod cons in four- and five-star hotels, you’ll pay anything from €120 to €200, while the very fanciest places – boutique hotels in the Algarve or luxury hotels in Lisbon, for example – attract an international clientele and can pretty much charge what they like.
+Some cosier places of four- or five-star quality, often in a converted historic building or manor house in a rural location, are known as estalagems, or inns.
+All hotels and estalagems/inns serve breakfast, usually (though not always) included in the price.
 In one- and two-star hotels it tends to be continental-style; more substantial buffet breakfasts are provided at three-star places and up.

-Prices vary considerably depending on the season, day (more expensive Fri & Sat nights) and location, but rates start at around €100–120 per night, rising to €170–200 for the finest properties.
-That said, a whole host of special promotions (through the official website) offer rooms from around €90, and there are good deals most of the year for anyone over 55.
-Another popular approach is to book a self-drive holiday based around the pousadas, with seven nights’ accommodation plus car starting at around €700.
+Prices vary considerably depending on the season, day (more expensive on Fri & Sat nights) and location, but start at €100–120 per night, rising to €170–200 for the finest properties.
+That said, a whole host of promotions (through the website) offer rooms discounted rooms, and there are good deals for anyone over 55.
+You can book the pousadas through their website, or through the official agents Keytel in the UK or Petrabax in the US.

 Rural tourism: country and manor houses